KartikeyAhiwar/Web-Development-Journey/README.md

 # 🌐 Web Development Journey

 Welcome to my **Web Development Journey**!
-This repository is where I document my progress as I learn and practice web development through the **Sigma Web Dev** playlist by **CodeWithHarry**.
+This repository is where I document my progress as I learn and practice web development through the **Sigma Web Dev**.
 I’ll be updating this file as I master new topics and build projects, adding reflections, code snippets, and resources.

 Feel free to follow along, provide feedback, or even contribute if you'd like! 🚀